priyanshi2003/Java-Codes/README.md

 # Java-Codes
-All the basic java codes that I practised from various platforms!
+All the codes that I practised from various platforms!
+Language: Java